solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 ![buy a plant in the dApp](../../images/rsk-plant-box/image-29.png)

-After the transaction is confirmed, you'll see the button next to the choosed plant change to show the first characters of the wallet that got the plant and become disabled, just as we specified, because the plant has now been acquired.
+After the transaction is confirmed, you'll see the button next to the chosen plant change to show the first characters of the wallet that got the plant and become disabled, just as we specified, because the plant has now been acquired.

 ![coffee bought](../../images/rsk-plant-box/image-30.png)